REWARD OFFERED: Police seek public's help in fatal highway shooting

 “There is nothing to indicate the victims in this case were in any way involved in any activity that would have caused them to be targeted in this manner,” said Maj.
 Joe Leibold with the Waterloo Police Department.

-Cedar Valley Crime Stoppers has offered a $5,000 reward for information in the case.
+Cedar Valley Crime Stoppers has offered a $6,000 reward for information leading to an arrest in the case.

 Leibold said authorities want to hear from anyone who noticed anything suspicious in the area at the time of the shooting or anyone who may have a surveillance or trail camera that might have recorded something.